NEW New feature: Verify & block fake emails

 It’s getting harder and harder to tell bots apart from real users, especially because they simulate activity so well.
 Some bots might even add more to a conversation than a real user ever would.

 But here’s some good news: we’ve found effective ways to identify bots on Twitter with impressive accuracy.
-Here are some of them:
+Like with detecting invalid traffic and click fraud, a key strategy is looking for a combinations of signals rather than relying on any single one.

 Bots often have randomized usernames because they are automated and generated in bulk.
 So usernames that contain a jumble of numbers and names like the following have a high likelihood of being bots: